enridaga/musow/README.md

-# MuSOW: Musical Data on the web
+# musoW: Musical Data on the web

-MuSOW is a survey on musical data available on the web and a RDF dataset including results of the survey.
+**musoW** is a survey on musical data available on the web and a RDF dataset including results of the survey.
 Here you can find the script to generate the RDF dataset from the managed CSV and several SPARQL queries.

-MuSOW RDF dataset can be queried at [https://data.open.ac.uk/sparql](https://data.open.ac.uk/sparql).
+The **musoW** RDF dataset can be queried at [https://data.open.ac.uk/sparql](https://data.open.ac.uk/sparql).
 Here an example resource for starting browsing the dataset: [MIDI Linked Dataset](http://data.open.ac.uk/musow/2c52e5179258305c74fcc637615eb123).
 We also published a [RESTful API](http://grlc.io/api/albertmeronyo/musow-queries) to reproduce results.

-# A guide for querying MuSOW with SPARQL
+# A guide for querying musoW with SPARQL

 The following selection of SPARQL queries is meant to be a useful guide to the user who wants to discover  musical data available on the web and how to reuse it!